That's a wrap: Dann & Raymond's Movie Club prepares to say goodbye

 "At one point we were up to eight or nine libraries," Gire said.

-The duo will host their final scheduled show at the Schaumburg library on Thursday, May 4.
+The duo will host their final scheduled show at the Schaumburg library at 6:30 p.m.
+Thursday, May 4.
 They are contracted to do shows at the Arlington Heights and Palatine libraries into the fall.
 Their two final programs will be on consecutive nights: Dec.
 13 in Palatine and Dec.
 14 in Arlington Heights.

 After that they will be willing to do one-off programs if the demand is there.
 "In other words, there will be reunion shows," Benson said.